-- Full-time ......Must complete: 12 credits (12 or more credits) - 3/4 time ......Must complete: 9 credits (9 to 11 credits) - 1/2 time ......Must complete: 6 credits (6 to 8 credits) - Less than 6 credits .....ALL credits attempted
+- Full-time .....Must complete: 12 credits (12 or more credits) - 3/4 time ......Must complete: 9 credits (9 to 11 credits) - (6 to 8 credits) Must complete: 6 credits - Less than 6 credits .....ALL credits attempted

+Appeal for Readmission

-Appeal for Readmission: Students dismissed for academic reasons may petition the Vice President of Student Services for readmission.
+Students dismissed for academic reasons may petition the Vice President of Student Services or to the Caldwell Center Director for readmission via the Academic Reinstatement Process.
 Readmitted students are placed on academic probation.